Goods Exempted Under GST

 • It may be absolute or conditional if absolute then the supplier has to avail it and he can collect tax only at effective rates.

 • General exemption is may be partial or total.

 • This exemption is granted on special order

-• In this the goods are generaly chargable but exempted in special circumstances and hence such exemption is not enjoy by all.
+• In this the goods are generally chargeable but exempted in special circumstances and hence such exemption is not enjoyed by all.

 • Live animals

 • Fresh ginger, garlic, grapes, melon, unroasted coffee beans, unprocessed green tea leaves, etc.

 • Corn, rice, wheat, maize, soya bean, hulled cereal grains, etc. not put into branded containers.

 • Live trees, plants, fruits, flowers, vegetables, nuts, roots, salt, beverages, pharmaceutical products, plastic article, rubber, wood paper, books, silk, wool, cotton, ceramic products, glass, tools, aircraft, musical instrument, sugar cane, Prasad and Niyaz, national flag, etc.

 • Service by an organisation registered under sec 12(AA) of income tax Act